parshanpakiman/UB-F25-MGO-302/README.md

 1. Ensure you have access to **UB Learns** and **Zoom** from the very beginning of the semester.
 Log in and familiarize yourself with both platforms as soon as possible.
 2. Check **UB Learns** and your **UB email** regularly for course updates and announcements.
 3. Stay current with class lectures — this is key to earning a good grade.
-Do not rely on UB Learns or your internet access to always be available without interruption.
 4. All material covered in lectures is also included in your assigned readings.
 Your textbook remains your most reliable reference and should always be accessible.
 5. 🚫 Eating or drinking is not permitted during class sessions.
 6. 📧 All email communications must include **"MGO-302"** in the subject line to ensure a timely response.